Tarela/SELMA_data_analysis/README.md

 read in the naive or SELMA k-mer bias matrix into R and generate scatter plots with any R functions by comparing the bias from two conditions (two datasets).
 The Pearson correlation coefficients were calculated with the "cor" function in R. The correlation coefficients were also plotted as bar plots in Supplementary Figure 1d.

 ### To generate the genome-wide signal correlation between observed and expected cuts in Figure 1 l-o, Supplementary Figure 2:
 \# this step was also implemented in the SELMA bulk mode.
+Users can run SELMA bulk mode directly to get the observed and bisExpected cuts on peak regions.
 #### 1. pileup genome-wide cleavage signal
 note that the aligned reads bed file were first splitted and transformed to +/- cleavage sites. <br>
 example for paired end data: (note that paired end reads bed file contain 3 columns for chromosome, fragment start, and fragment end).